Morning After Pill

 -

-Take the morning after pill with water as soon as possible after having unprotected sex.
+Swallow the morning after pill whole with water as soon as possible after having unprotected sex.
 You can take it at any time of the day, with or without food.

 How often can you take the morning after pill?